matthewmueller/next-route/Readme.md

   }
 ```

+Things to note:

-This routing map uses the same logic and low-level module as express's routing.
+- The routing map uses the same logic and low-level module as express's routing.
+- Any parameters resolved by the routing (e.g. ":post") will be passed into `getInitialProps` as query parameters

 ## Installation